-In the event hydrocarbon is spilt onto the decks of the vessel / MODU, the relevant SOPEP, or Jadestone's Montara Incident Response Plan (MV-70-PLN-F-00001) will be implemented.
+In the event hydrocarbon is spilt onto the decks of the vessel/ platform, the relevant SOPEP, or Jadestone's Montara Incident Response Plan (MV-70-PLN-F-00001) in the case of the FPSO, will be implemented.
 Sorbent materials are used from spill kits on-board the vessel/platform to mop up hydrocarbon on deck.
 Soiled sorbent materials are bagged and disposed to shore.
-Before washing down the deck after excess oil has been cleaned up, the OIM / Vessel Master will confirm that the drainage network is closed and will not discharge to the ocean.
+Before washing down the deck after excess oil has been cleaned up, the OIM/ Vessel Master will confirm that the drainage network is closed and will not discharge to the ocean.

-Section 7 of the EP describes the environmental risks and management for unplanned events associated with the operational activities.
+Section 8 of the EP describes the environmental risks and management for unplanned events associated with the operational activities.

-12.2.2 Vessel Collision / Fuel Tank Rupture
+12.2.2 Hydrocarbon Storage or Fuel Tank Rupture